mattyyeung/mattyyeung.github.io/piano-path.md

 ### How it works

 Imagine a set of (waterproof) bathroom scales underneath each paver.
 Glue on outdoor LED strips.
-For the 6 steps up to the patio, add an IR tripwire sensor and downlights to match.
+For the 6 steps up to the patio, add an "IR tripwire" sensor and downlights to match.
 Add some electronics for brains & power distribution and write some software to run it all.
 Then, "just add waterproofing".
 But actually, quadruple the amount of waterproofing you're imagining.
 Then double that.
 That's about it!
 Easy!

 For technical details, see below...